 Be the change

-What you can do
+What can I do?

-But there are plenty of ways you can help reduce air pollution.
-A few simple changes could help protect you, your family and others.
+The good news is, a few simple changes could help protect you, your family and others.

 Top tips to avoid and reduce air pollution